Modell Pure, 2 mg+0.035 mg 63 pcs

 Contraindications

-– conditions preceding thrombosis (including transient ischemic attacks, angina pectoris), current or past history;
+– conditions preceding thrombosis (including transient ischemic attacks, angina) currently or in history;

-– uncontrolled arterial hypertension (systolic BP greater than 160 mm Hg orBP greater than 160 mmHg or diastolic BP greater than 100 mmHg.
+– uncontrolled arterial hypertension (systolic blood pressure above 160 mm Hg or diastolic blood pressure above 100 mm Hg);

-– major surgical intervention with prolonged immobilization;
+– serious surgery with prolonged immobilization;

 — diabetes mellitus with vascular complications;

-– congenital hyperbilirubinemia (Gilbert, Dubin-Johnson, and Rotor syndromes);
+– congenital hyperbilirubinemia (Gilbert, Dubin-Johnson and Rotor syndromes);

 – sickle cell anemia;

-– otosclerosis with worsening in pregnancy;
+– otosclerosis worsening during pregnancy;

-– herpes in a history of pregnancy;
+– history of herpes during pregnancy;

-– smoking over 35 years of age;
+– smoking over the age of 35;

 – pregnancy;